kortizceballos/ld-exosim/README.md

 This repository stores codes to (1) select the optimal (i.e. best estimator in a MSE sense) limb-darkening law for a given transiting exoplanet lightcurve and (2) calculate the limb-darkening induced biases on various exoplanet parameters.

-The details of the codes are explained in Espinoza & Jordán (2016).
+The details of the codes are explained in Espinoza & Jordán (2016, MNRAS, in press.; arXiv e-print: http://arxiv.org/abs/1601.05485).
+Source code of the paper (including generation of all figures): https://github.com/nespinoza/lds_which_law_2_use.

 DEPENDENCIES
 ------------